matsengrp/gctree/docsrc/quickstart.rst

 gctree
 ======

-We're now ready to run ``gctree infer`` to use abundance data (in ``abundances.csv``) to rank the eqaully parsimonious trees (in ``outfile``).
+We're now ready to run ``gctree infer`` to use abundance data (in ``abundances.csv``) to rank the equally parsimonious trees (in ``outfile``).
+We can use the optional argument ``--frame`` to indicate the coding frame of the sequence start, so that amino acid substitutions can be annotated on our trees.

-.. command-output:: gctree infer outfile abundances.csv --root GL
+.. command-output:: gctree infer outfile abundances.csv --root GL --frame 1
   :shell:
   :ellipsis: 10

-The information printed to stdout (truncated above) shows a list of parsimony trees ranked by decreasing gctree log-likelihood.
-A large number of output files with the basename ``gctree.out.`` are also created.
+A large number of output files with the basename ``gctree.out.*`` are also created.
 The SVG image file ``gctree.out.inference.abundance_rank.svg`` shows a distribution of genotype abundances in the original data:

 .. image:: gctree.out.inference.abundance_rank.svg
   :width: 600

-The SVG image file ``gctree.out.inference.likelihood_rank.svg`` is a rank plot of these likelihoods over the set of maximum parsimony trees:
+The SVG image file ``gctree.out.inference.likelihood_rank.svg`` is a rank plot of likelihood over the set of maximum parsimony trees:

 .. image:: gctree.out.inference.likelihood_rank.svg
   :width: 600